codeparkhouston/info/201811-volunteers-in-class-needs.md

 For Fall 2018 and early Spring 2019 semesters, Code Park is running code clubs and we need your help in the classroom!

-Throughout these weekly clubs, students use computer science to tell fun and interactive stories through [Storytelling](https://csfirst.withgoogle.com/c/cs-first/en/storytelling/overview.html){:target="_blank"} or team up to tell the story of how their friendship started and imagine a company together through [Friends](https://csfirst.withgoogle.com/c/cs-first/en/friends/overview.html){:target="_blank"}.
+Throughout these weekly clubs, students use computer science to tell fun and interactive stories through [Storytelling](https://csfirst.withgoogle.com/c/cs-first/en/storytelling/overview.html){:target="_blank"} or to create music videos and interactive music displays through [Music & Sound](https://csfirst.withgoogle.com/c/cs-first/en/music-and-sound/overview.html){:target="_blank"}.

 As a volunteer in the classroom, you'll [encourage students](http://bit.ly/codeparkorientation){:target="_blank"} to: